Rust-Modding-Community/rmc-docs/docs/general/getting-started.md

 #### Setting Up Your Development Environment

-Before you start coding, you’ll need to set up your environment based on the modding framework you’re using:
+Before you start coding, you'll need to set up your environment based on the modding framework you're using:

 * **Oxide/uMod Setup Guide**
 * **Carbon Setup Guide** _(Includes information on enabling Developer Mode and importing the required targets file.)_